Happiest Baby Health Partnerships

 "We have a baby with inconsolable crying in our special care nursery that has turned into a content peaceful baby in the SNOO."

 University of Washington Medicine,

 "Every parent loves the bed.
 I find babies in the SNOO sleep quietly."

 "In our SNOO study, infants are more settled, and parents get more rest.
 It has reduced the risk of sleep-deprived parents falling asleep in the chairs/beds when holding infants."

-South Shore Affiliate
+South Shore Hospital,

 “My daughter is now 1 year old and I am so glad I had a SNOO.
 As a surgical trainee, this was so important in helping me get adequate rest so that I could be at peak performance, especially when operating on long cases.”